promano-17/icme_app/README.md

 ## About

-This is a Streamlit application for ICME (Industrial and Commercial Management Engineering).
+This is a Streamlit application for learning how to detect CMEs from spacecraft data.

 ## Installation